BMW M1: Engine and transmission

-The BMW M1 is the first car to be solely developed by BMW M and employs a 3453 cc M88/1 petrol six-cylinder engine with Kugelfischer-Bosch mechanical fuel injection and Magneti-Marelli ignition system.
-The engine was developed by Paul Rosche, who was also responsible for the S14 inline-4 engine and the S70/2 V12 engine.
+The BMW M1 is the first car to be solely developed by BMW M and employs a 3453 cc M88/1 petrol straight-six engine with Kugelfischer-Bosch mechanical fuel injection and Magneti-Marelli ignition system.
+The engine was developed by Paul Rosche, who was also responsible for the S14 inline-four engine and the S70/2 V12 engine.
 A version of this engine was later used in the South African version of the 745i, of which 209 examples were built between 1984 and 1986, as well as the E24 M6/M635CSi and E28 M5.
 The engine has six separate throttle bodies, twin-cams, 4 valves per cylinder, and generates a power output of 277 PS at 6,500 rpm and 330 Nm of torque at 5,000 rpm in the road version, giving the car a top speed of 265 km/h.
 The engine was mated to a 5-speed manual transmission made by ZF Friedrichshafen equipped with a 40% locking limited slip differential.

 Steering, suspension and brakes

-The M1 has an unassisted rack and pinion steering, double-wishbone suspension system with adjustable coil springs and Bilstein gas filled dampers.
-The road car had softer suspension bushings to have better ride quality and tractability.
+The M1 has unassisted rack-and-pinion steering, and a double-wishbone suspension system with adjustable coil springs and Bilstein gas filled dampers.
+The road car had softer suspension bushings for better ride quality and tractability.

-The ventilated brakes of the car measured 300 mm at the front and 297 mm at the rear and were constructed from steel.
-The M1 used special Campagnolo alloy wheels measuring 7x16-inches at the front and 8x16-inches at the rear fitted with Pirelli P7 tyres (having sizes of 205/55 VR15 at the front and 225/50 VR15s at the rear).
+The ventilated steel brakes of the car measured 300 mm at the front and 297 mm at the rear.
+The M1 used special Campagnolo alloy wheels measuring 7×16 inches at the front and 8×6 inches at the rear, fitted with Pirelli P7 tyres (205/55 VR15 at the front and 225/50 VR15 at the rear).

 Interior

-The M1 has a half-leather and half-cloth interior.
-Its motorsport roots meant that the car had a basic interior layout with many parts sourced from other BMW models.
-The interior had amenities such as air conditioning, power windows and a stereo but had unadjustable seats and only had a left-hand-drive configuration.
+Reflecting its motorsport roots, the M1 had a fairly basic leather and cloth interior, and used many parts sourced from other BMW models.
+It offered amenities such as air conditioning, power windows, and a stereo, but provided no seat adjustment, and only left-hand drive was available.

 Production

-The fibre glass body of the M1 was manufactured by Italian firm Italiana Resina which was located in Modena, Italy.
-The chassis was manufactured by another Modenese firm, Marchesi.
+The fibreglass body of the M1 was manufactured by Italian firm TIR (Trattamento Italiano Resina) which was located in Reggio Emilia, Italy.
+The chassis was manufactured by a Modenese firm, Marchesi.
 The body of the car was completed by Italdesign at their manufacturing facility located in Turin along with the interior.